 Income discount in detail

-We offer 50% discount on your annual fees if you meet all the following eligibility criteria:
+We offer 50% discount on your annual fees if you meet all the following criteria:

 - You’re registered with or without a licence to practise.